Fourth Children: Cultural references

 The original title of the episode is "Fourth Children."
 Pilots in the series are called "Children," even a single pilot.
 According to writers Kazuhisa Fujie and Martin Foster, the term may refer to the "children of God" mentioned in the New Testament.
 The choice to retain the plural for individual pilots has been interpreted as foreshadowing the fact that Rei has many clones, and as an homage to the anime series Space Runaway Ideon.
 Academic Masaki Miyakawa compared the scene in which Nerv's staff is around a table after the Second Branch incident to a similar scene in the 1974 anime series Space Battleship Yamato, while Japanese writer Taro Igarashi interpreted the scene in which the Nerv train seems suspended in the air as a possible homage to Galaxy Express 999.
 The names of Hikari's sisters, Nozomi and Kodama, are Japanese high-speed trains.
 "Fourth Children" also cites the JS Myōkō destroyer.
 A Nerv site in Matsushiro is named; in the actual Matsushiro, there is an underground Japanese imperial headquarters, whose space Nerv used.
+Writer Dennis Redmond also wrote that the disappearance of the Nerv base in Nevada is reminiscent of the post-Cold War scenario of Half-Life, which depicts a similar catastrophe at the Black Mesa Research Facility in Arizona.

 "Fourth Children" also refers to scientific concepts and religion, particularly Christianity.
 Early in the episode, Dr. Akagi says that the second U.S. branch of Nerv was probably swallowed by a Dirac sea and disappeared.
-The expression refers to Paul Dirac's vacuum theoretic model, but critics have linked Evangelions depiction of the Dirac sea more to the version presented in the novel Ten Billion Days and One Hundred Billion Nights (億の昼と千億の夜, Oku no hiru to sen oku no yoru) by Ryu Mitsuse than the actual Dirac sea.
-In another scene, portfolios of Shinji and other characters are seen in which the term apoptosis is mentioned.
+The expression refers to Paul Dirac's vacuum theoretic model, but critics have linked Evangelions depiction of the Dirac sea more to the version presented in the novel Ten Billion Days and One Hundred Billion Nights (億の昼と千億の夜, Oku no hiru to sen oku no yoru) by Ryū Mitsuse than the actual Dirac sea.
+In another scene, portfolios of Shinji and other characters are seen, in which the term apoptosis is mentioned.
 The Dead Sea Scrolls of Seele, inspired by the real Qumran scrolls, are also mentioned.
 In the original storyboard, the Seele was supposed to be called "Essenes", a Second Temple Judaism sect.
 Kazuhiza Fujie and Martin Foster wrote that the Dead Sea Scrolls were reportedly deposited by the Essenes.
+In one of Mitsuo Iso's proposals, Adam would have been discovered by the Essenes, known for being a Jewish sect particularly scrupulous about excrements and for having their latrines kilometers away from Qumran; from Adam's excrement would have been born a man later known as John (ヨハネ, Yohane).